Salsa Black Bean Burger

 Instructions

 • Preheat oven to 350°F and line a baking sheet with parchment paper.
 Spread beans evenly on the baking sheet and bake for 12-15 minutes until slightly dried out, mixing halfway through.
-Transfer beans to a large bowl and mash with a potato masher.
+Transfer beans to a large bowl and mash partially with a potato masher, leaving some whole beans.

 • Place salsa in a fine-mesh sieve and stir a few times to drain excess liquid.
 Transfer the salsa to the bowl with the black beans.
-Add the breadcrumbs, grated onions, eggs, mustard and cumin.
+Add the breadcrumbs, onions, eggs, mustard, cumin, salt, and pepper.
 Place in fridge for 10 minutes to set.

 • Form the mixture into patties with about ⅓ cup mixture in each.
 This should make about 6-8 patties.